Stono/bigdata-fun/README.md

 If you want to visulaise the Zookeeper data, take a look at [zk-web](https://github.com/qiuxiafei/zk-web).
 It certainly helped me debugging.

 ![HBase](images/HBase.png)

+### Zk-Web

+ - zkweb

+This is a web interface for managing ZooKeeper.
+I found it helps me with my debugging.
+To run it do `docker-compose up -d zkweb`, and then go to the URL (referenced above).
+You'll need to enter the ZooKeeper cluster address, but it's from the perspective of the docker container so that is `hbase-zookeeper:2181`.

 #### Rest/Thrift